 Friends of Farfield have in the past contributed more than £10,000 to the Mill, through subscription fees and fund-raising events.
 We held our very popular wine-tasting evening, a plant sale, a Grand Draw raffle (with prizes from all of Farfield's Resident Artists) and we organised a series of Taster Workshops which attracted more than 100 people of all ages to the Mill.
 The funds we raised from these events went to purchase new equipment for the cafe and replaced several rotting windows.
 In addition all subscription fees went directly to the Mill to assist with keeping it open for your enjoyment!

-Subscriptions for 2016-17 are £15 (single) and £25 (couple) which entitles you to visit Farfield Mill as often as you like, any day of the week, all year round (unless we're closed of course!)
+Subscriptions for are £15 (single) and £25 (couple) which entitles you to visit Farfield Mill as often as you like, any day of the week, all year round.
 As a Friend you also receive a regular newsletter, invitations to exhibition previews and special fund-raising events, and advance notice of workshops.

 How to become a Friend